DingLiao/factorypuzzle/README.md

 		3.1. dismiss the customer queue under this batch, and map them into another batch 3.2. if needed, repeat step 3

-	4. when all customer have maped into the queue under each batch, then job done.
+	4. when all customer have mapped into the queue under each batch, then job done.

 ## Usage